What is an Eco Resort: The Ultimate Guide

 They should be striving to achieve the 8 principles of eco tourism.

 Let’s start off by looking at an ideal scenario.
-What makes an eco resort as “eco” as possible.
+What is an eco resort and what makes them “eco”?
 Here are potential solutions or implementation techniques to achieve the principles of eco tourism.

 1. Minimise physical, social, behavioural and psychological impacts